newjersey/navigator.business.nj.gov/content/src/display-content/contextual-information/reserved-words.md

 header: Reserved Words
 slug: reserved-words
 ---
-The N﻿ew Jersey Department of Revenue and Enterprise Services (DORES) does not allow certain words to be used in your business name.
-Words like “bank” that indicate a regulated service require direct communication with DORES in advance.
-You can contact DORES by [filling out an inquiry form](https://www.nj.gov/treasury/revenue/revgencode.shtml).
+The N﻿ew Jersey Department of Revenue and Enterprise Services (DORES) does not allow certain words to be used in your business name and business purpose.
+Words like “bank” that indicate a regulated service require permission from DORES in advance.

+You can contact DORES by [filling out an inquiry form.](https://www.nj.gov/treasury/revenue/revgencode.shtml)

 Examples of words not readily available include:

 * Altius
 * Bank